NoVA 8U House Program Overview

 Location: All practices and games are held at the Mt Vernon Ice Rink / 2017 Belle View Blvd, Alexandria, VA 22307.

-Structure: The NoVA 8U House Program is a Weekend Modal Program with all practices and games held on Saturday and Sunday mornings.
-This allows kids to play other Fall, Winter and Spring sports as well as hockey.
+Structure: The NoVA 8U House Program is a Weekend Modal Program with all practices and games held between 6am and 9am on Saturday and Sunday mornings.
+This allows kids to play other Fall, Winter, and Spring sports as well as hockey.

-Practices: 2 ice slots per weekend for 24 weeks beginning August 17, 2019.
-Anticipate all practices occurring on Saturday morning and every other Sunday (alternating with the games listed below)
+Practices: 2 ice slots per weekend for 24 weeks beginning in August 2020.
+Anticipate all practices occurring on Saturday morning and every other Sunday (alternating with the games listed below).

 Games: Anticipate all games being played every other Sunday morning.